Trehinos/roussillon-type-system/README.md

 # Roussillon : Type System

-> **This crate is an incomplete library** with a clear goal of creating a new language.
+> **This crate is an incomplete library** with a clear goal of helping create a programming language.
-> *Feel free to use it if needed.
-It is usable as is.*
->
-> In future versions, this crate may provide new types or new features on values.
->
-> When applicable, it will stay as uncorrelated as possible to the language.

 This crate provides some structs and traits to manage types and typed values.